Caroline Fox, 1st Baroness Holland: Lennox family scandal

-Lady Caroline's favourite sister, Emily Lennox, married and went to live in Ireland in 1747.
-In 1750 and 1751, the Lennox sisters' parents died in quick succession, leaving three younger daughters, Louisa, Sarah, and Cecilia, aged eight, six, and one.
-The 2nd Duke of Richmond, in his will, remembered Lady Caroline's reckless elopement, passed over her and instructed that his three youngest daughters be entrusted to the care of their sister Emily and her husband, James FitzGerald, 20th Earl of Kildare.
-Lady Caroline resented this slight but hoped to redeem herself by presenting her younger sisters at court and helping them make good matches.
+Henry and Caroline's relationship with her parents was restored four years into their marriage.
+The birth of a grandchild helped, as did Henry's commission of three snuff boxes of Meissen porcelain containing portraits of his wife, one of which was gifted to the Duchess.
+The death of her father in 1750 and her mother in 1751, left three young daughters – Louisa, Sarah, and Cecilia, aged eight, six, and one.
+The Duke, in his will, remembered Caroline's reckless elopement and passed over her by instructing that the girls be entrusted to the care of their sister Emily and her husband, James, 20th Earl of Kildare, who lived in Ireland.
+As the eldest sibling, Caroline resented this slight, but hoped to redeem herself by presenting her younger sisters at court and helping them make good matches.